saritasa-nest/django-import-export-extensions/docs/extensions.rst

 Celery admin mixins
 -------------------

-The mixins for admin models have been rewritten completely, although they inherit from the base mixins ``mixins.BaseImportMixin``, ``mixins.BaseExportMixin`` and ``admin.ImportExportMixinBase``.
+The admin mixins have been completely rewritten, although they still inherit from the base mixins:
+``mixins.BaseImportMixin``, ``mixins.BaseExportMixin``, and ``admin.ImportExportMixinBase``.
-The new celery admin mixins add new pages to display import/export status, and use custom templates for the status and results pages.
+The new Celery admin mixins add pages for displaying import/export status and use custom templates for both the status and results pages.

-Now after starting the import/export, you will first be redirected to the status page and then, after the import/export is complete, to the results page.
+After starting the import/export process, you will be redirected to the status page.
+Once the import/export is complete, you will then be redirected to the results page.

 .. figure:: _static/images/export-status.png

-   A screenshot of Djagno Admin export status page
+   A screenshot of Django Admin export status page

 --------
 ViewSets
 --------

-There are ``ImportJobViewSet`` and ``ExportJobViewSet`` view sets that make it easy to implement import/export via API.
-Just create custom class with ``resource_class`` attribute:
+The ``ImportJobViewSet`` and ``ExportJobViewSet`` viewsets make it easy to implement import/export functionality via API.
+To use them, simply create a custom class and set the ``resource_class`` attribute:

 **api/views.py**